-liar to the Rocky mountain region, none iz more strange or terrible than the mysterious storm known to the Indians as "The White Death."
-Scientific men have never yet had an opportunity of investigating it, because it comes at the most unexpected times and may keep away from a certain locality for years.
-Well-read men who have been through It say that it is really a frozen fog.
+liar to the Rocky mountain region, none is more strange or terrible than the mysterious storm known to the Indians as "The White Death."
+Scientific men have never yet had an opportunity of have never yet had an opportunity of investigating it, because it comes at the most unexpected times and may keep "Of course no time was lost in getaway from a certain locality for years.
+Well-read men who have been through it say that it is really a frozen fog.
 But where the fog comes from is mores than any one can say.
 This phenomenon occurs most frequently in the northern part of Colorado, in Wyoming, and occasionally in Montana.
 'About two years ago a party of three women and two men were crossing North Park in a wagon in the month of February.
 The air was bitterly cold, but dry as a bone and motionless.
 The sun shone with almost startling brilliancy.
-As the five people drove along over the crisp snow they d'd not experience the least cold, but really felt most comfortable, and rather enjoyed the trip.
-Mountain peaks fifty miles away could be seen as distinctly as the pine trees by the roadside,
+As the five people drove along over the crisp snow they did not experience the least cold, but really felt most comfortable, and rather enjoyed the trip.
+Mountain peaks fifty miles away could be seen as distinctly as the pine trees by the roadside, Magazine.